CODE OF CONDUCT

 6. Infringements of the Code of Conduct

-Many individuals may not be aware of how their behaviour has affected those subject to it.
+Many individuals may not be aware of how their behavior has affected those subject to it.
 Thus, each case must be considered on its merits and it is not possible to have one model applied to all cases.
 It is important to note that when establishing how serious an incident or pattern of behaviour is, categorising the type of behaviour is less important than the impact it has on those subjected to it.

 6.1.
 Necessary actions outside of KY